htang014/Jot-Data-Manager-for-WordPress/README.md

 settings menu is currently incomplete.</p>

 DESCRIPTION:<br/>
-<p>Jaught allows non-technical WordPress administrators to modify database
+<p>Jot allows non-technical WordPress administrators to modify database
 tables in a manner similar to the User menu.</p>

 FEATURES:<br/>